michaelmyc/mainsail-arducam-imx519/README.md

 # ArduCam 16MP IMX519 Autofocus Camera on Mainsail

+<b style="color: red; font-size: large;">This is NOT A GUIDE to get ArduCam working on Mainsail.
+Solutions used in this writeup employs pre-release software, potentially breaking changes to system configuration files, and modified libcamera binaries from ArduCam.
+Use these solutions at your own discretion. </b>

 ## Overview

 The [ArduCam 16MP IMX519 Autofocus Camera](https://www.arducam.com/16mp-autofocus-camera-for-raspberry-pi/) is a great camera for Raspberry Pi projects.
 It has the same dimensions as the official Raspberry Pi cameras while being very affordable, includes autofocus, and is capable of smooth 1080p30 video streaming.

 This makes it perfect for 3D printer applications.
-A Raspberry Pi or similar SBC is just capable enough to encode 1080p streams, while the small size makes it a perfect choice for mounting close to the bed/nozzle without obstructing the toolhead or bed.
+A Raspberry Pi or similar SBC is just capable enough to encode 1080p streams, while the small size makes it a perfect choice for mounting close to the bed/nozzle.

 ## Issues
-However, the ArduCam 16MP camera is not plug-and-play.
-You will need to choose between either using ArduCam binaries that aren't open-sourced yet, or making a small patch and live without continuous autofocus or phase detection autofocus.
+The ArduCam 16MP camera is not plug-and-play.
+You will need to choose between either using ArduCam binaries that aren't open-sourced yet (potential security issues), or making a small patch and live without continuous autofocus or phase detection autofocus.

 ### Option 1: ArduCam Binary Drivers
 If you trust ArduCam with their binaries and want to avoid troubleshooting hassles, you could follow their [guide](https://docs.arducam.com/Raspberry-Pi-Camera/Native-camera/Quick-Start-Guide/#imx519-cameras) to use their pivariety drivers and apps.
 However, they do have [plans](https://forum.arducam.com/t/install-pivariety-pkgs-sh-update-and-faq/3060/43?u=mgrl) to push their changes to mainline `libcamera`.